soluling/I18N/README.md

 ## Grammatical numbers and genders

 Most resource formats (e.g., .resx in .NET, .properties in Java, and resource strings in Delphi) only support plain strings.
-Grammatical numbers and genders require structural data where there are several language-depend variants for a single string.
+Grammatical numbers, and genders require structural data where there are several language-depend variants for a single string.
 For example, in English, "I have N cars" would require two variants:

 | Grammatical number | .NET            | Delphi and Java |
 | :----------------- | --------------- | --------------- |